The 30 Best Questions for an Internal Interview

 - Will the team be expanding further this year?

-Final Thoughts: Keep Internal Candidates Focused on Development
+Keep Internal Candidates Focused on Development

-Your best employees are focused on development.
+Your best employees are often focused on development.
 Effective internal job interview questions can reinforce how their current position has contributed to their development in these four areas, whether the internal candidates end up in new positions or not.

 Look out for them by being mindful of these components and the way you conclude your interview.
 There may be potential opportunities on the horizon that can further enhance their career.